logo elektroda

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-The electronics located on the board manage the operation of the tank and send information on the status of the tank via the CAN bus to the car's central computer.
-It reads data from two temperature sensors, one pressure sensor and one fluid level sensor in the tank.
-It controls one pump, one solenoid valve, and seven urea heating circuits.
+The electronics on the board manages the operation of the tank and sends information on the status of the tank to the car's central computer via the CAN bus (bus).
+It reads data from two temperature sensors, one pressure sensor and one tank level sensor.
+It controls one pump, one solenoid valve, seven urea heating circuits.

-The board has 4 connectors for communication with the above-mentioned elements.
-See the photo of the board (connectors J1 and J2 and two edge connectors J3 and J4)
+The board has 4 connectors for communication with the above components.
+See photo of the board (connectors J1 and J2 and two edge connectors J3 and J4)

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER